AI · Live reference

 - Claude Versions — the full lineage

-- Claude Lawsuits — Bartz v.
+- Anthropic Lawsuits — Bartz v.
 Anthropic, Concord Music Group, Reddit v.
 Anthropic

-- Claude Leadership — cofounders, the Long-Term Benefit Trust, governance
+- Anthropic Leadership — cofounders, the Long-Term Benefit Trust, governance

 - Anthropic on the Orgs roster